microprofile/wpsite/README.md

 * Ensure the content of post is relevant and applicable to Microprofile

-* Check that post has the author name
+* Check that content has the author(s) name

+* Check that the content provides credit to collaborators

 * Check that post has a “Page Header Image”